otoolep/questdb.io/docs/faq.md

 Contrary to other databases, our transaction size is neither limited by the software nor by the available RAM.
 Our transaction size is limited by disk size only.

-### Do you run on ARM processors, Raspberry Pi etc?
-Yes.
-Tutorial coming soon.